You have been awarded points.

 Captain Williams eyes became brighter.
 “Really?
 That…That means a lot.
 I’ve always really looked up to you…I guess I just acted so poorly toward you because I wanted to show you I was proud and headstrong—like you.”

 “Do not give up,” said Captain Michael.
 “There is greatness in you yet.
-After all, you bare two first names.
+After all, you bear two first names.
 To be great is your birthright.”

 Quinzar laughed from the floor.
 “This all means nothing!” he shouted out.
 “I will have my vengeance!
 Mark my words!
 The Federation will kneel before Quinzar in the end!
 AHAHAHAHAHAHAHAHAHA…..”